RevHeadGuy/Credit-Card-Complaint/README.md

 5. Filter Panel

-Work in the DashBoard :
+Work in the DashBoard :  1.
+Total Complaints